poole/hyde/docs/config.md

 ### Adding an author's picture
-If you'd like for the author's picture to appear in addition the the about text (see above), you can either use the [`jekyll-avatar`](https://github.com/benbalter/jekyll-avatar) plugin or provide URLs to images manually.
+If you'd like for the author's picture to appear in addition the about text (see above), you can either use the [`jekyll-avatar`](https://github.com/benbalter/jekyll-avatar) plugin or provide URLs to images manually.

 To use the plugin, add it to your `Gemfile` and the list of `plugins` in your config file: